kossiitkgp/docs/events/KWoC/student-manual.md

 **Making Contact**

-The contact details of each mentor will be available to you on the projects list.
-Feel free to contact the mentors to learn more about their projects.
+Each project will include a link to it's respective public-communication channel, you are encouraged to join it and get involved with the discussions there.
+You will get to discuss more about the project with the mentor and your fellow contributors.

 **Software Development**

-Develope the project codebase, writeup test suites, add third-party integrations, and lots of other cool stuff depending on your project.
+Develop the project codebase, write test suites, add third-party integrations, and lots of other cool stuff depending on your project.
 After cooking up the perfect recipe, use Git to keep track of the changes and create your Pull Requests.
 Fix as many issues as you can and add as many new features as possible to the project.
-Communicate with your mentor about furher requirements and/or improvements.
+Communicate with your mentor about further requirements and/or improvements.

 **Writing Documentation**